Rangers vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

+- He has started 24 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 16 of them.

-- Cobb has pitched five or more innings in three straight games and will look to extend that streak.
+- Webb will look to finish five or more innings for the fourth start in a row.

-- He has finished six appearances without allowing an earned run in 21 chances this season.
+- In 24 appearances this season, he has finished two without allowing an earned run.

 |Opponent